 Texas insurance agent acts on behalf of an insurance company that is registered and licensed to operate in Texas.
 An agent represents the products and acquires customers for the insurance companies by assisting with the selection and purchase process.

 Yes, insurance agents are necessary because they serve a vital, primarily educational function in the society.
 Agent’s main role is to be a professional resource of insurance information and options of coverage, to best suit the client’s needs.
 An agent is an analyst who matches the individual or a business to the best insurance product currently available on the market - to which they have access.
 This requires an agent to have in-depth knowledge of the current local market, and how all the available products can be combined, to result in the best and most cost-effective coverage for the insured.

-As a bonus, after assisting with the purchase of the policy, the agent continues to represent the client with the insurer throughout the life of a policy, so if you have a claim or just a question - your agent is there to help, free of charge to the insured.
+As a bonus, after assisting with the purchase of the policy, the agent usually continues to represent the client with the insurer throughout the life of a policy, so if you have a claim or just a question - your agent is there to help, free of charge to the insured.